abaer123/Racing-Repository/Courses/AI/Optional_Enable_Code_Suggestions_In_VSC.md

   * Next type **'GitLab: Add Account to VS Code'** and click the quick action with the same name.
   * We then want to input 'https://gitlab.com/', then provide your personal access token that we got earlier.

-You should now start seeing code suggestions pop up in VSC, same as you do in the Web IDE
+You should now start seeing code suggestions pop up in VSC, same as you do in the Web IDE.
+If you want to use other editors such as JetBrains IDEs, Neovim, and more check out our docs [here](https://docs.gitlab.com/ee/user/project/repository/code_suggestions/#supported-editor-extensions).